Skyshield: Variants

 A modified and improved version of Skyshield with six fully automated turrets, dubbed MANTIS (Modular, Automatic and Network capable Targeting and Interception System) was ordered by the German Army as a stationary base defence system.
 Two systems were delivered in 2011, with more orders being planned as a part of German Army's future "SysFla" air defence program.

 A mobile version called Oerlikon Skyranger 35 has been demonstrated with the turret fitted to a Boxer armoured fighting vehicle.

-Adoption

-In March 2014, Rheinmetall signed a contract with South Africa to modernize the country's existing SHORAD systems.
-The contract encompassed the supply of Oerlikon Skyshield fire control units to substantially improve the performance and accuracy of South Africa’s existing twin-gun systems, as well as significantly expand the operational spectrum of its air defence capabilities.

-South Africa currently operates 102 GDF-002 and 48 modified GDF-005 units.
-In this context, a number of the twin-gun systems will also be retrofitted with upgrade kits to accommodate Rheinmetall’s state-of-the-art AHEAD anti-missile programmable ammunition including logistics and training services.
-The complete package was scheduled for completion by 2017.